ZeitOnline/frontend-developer-handbook/json/_sources/blog/jinja-avoid-empty-containers.md.txt

-# Small Wins: Avoid empty containers in Jinja
+# Small Wins: Avoid empty container in Jinja

 At ZEIT ONLINE, our teasers and articles are composed of many parts like subtemplates and macros.
 Each component might be hidden under certain conditions.
-If all content of a wrapper element is hidden, we want to avoid rendering empty containers.
+If all content of a wrapper element is hidden, we want to avoid rendering empty container.
 A lesser-known Jinja feature helps us with that.

-## The problem: empty containers
+## The problem: empty container

 ```jinja
 <div class="metadata">